 What It Means

 Nighttime intensivist coverage was not associated with a reduction in in-hospital mortality in ICUs that required intensivists be consultants or primary attendings for all critically ill patients during daytime hours.
 In ICUs that did not require this “high-intensity” daytime intensivist coverage (already known to be beneficial), nighttime intensivists did apparently save lives.

 Although the economic crisis has probably taken 24/7 intensivist coverage off the table as a priority for many medical centers for now, simply due to the increased cost, with this study the burden of proof is on the night owls to show that adding 24/7 intensivist coverage to adequately daytime-staffed ICUs really does provide benefits that are worth the costs — economically and with regard to “sustainability” within the profession.

 No one has pointed out what I could tell you given 48 hours, a list of medicine residents’ email addresses and SurveyMonkey: making 24/7 in-house intensivist coverage a standard would result in a sudden and precipitous fall in the number of quality physicians choosing critical care as a career.
-Said another way: If I wanted to stay up all night for a third of my working life, I would have been a fry cook at the Waffle House.
+That would be no good for the profession, or for our patients.

 Wallace DJ et al. Nighttime Intensivist Staffing and Mortality among Critically Ill Patients.
 NEJM 2012;366:2093-2101.